israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 The expression itself evaluates to seven.

 The code 3 + 4 is an example of the second expression type.
-This expression uses the + operator to add three and four together.
+This expression uses the + operator to add three and four together without assigning the result, seven, to a variable.

 ### Object Initializer